adambor/BTCRelay-Sol-Offchain/README.md

 # Bitcoin relay off-chain app

-A nodejs app, utilizing bitcoin full node and synchronizing all blockheaders to [program on Solana](https://github.com/adambor/BTCRelay-Sol)
+A nodejs app, utilizing bitcoin full node and synchronizing all blockheaders to [program on Solana](https://github.com/adambor/BTCRelay-Sol).
+This app is also handling possible forks and chain splits and always tries to submit the chain with highest work.

 ## Requirements
 * bitcoind node (Download latest from [here](https://bitcoincore.org/en/download/) or [build from source](https://baloian.medium.com/how-to-setup-and-run-a-bitcoin-full-node-on-ubuntu-a106fb86dbb3))